damien-meere/full_stack_milestone/README.md

 ####    Identify any clearance items or available discounts
 As with all online stores, the primary goal is to drive business, and push customers to complete purchases.
 With that in mind, it's very important that customers can easily identify and take advantage of offers/deals, and gain access to any price reductions across the site.
-In order to fulful this user story, the Special offers menu option was added, as detailed above.
-The Categories that fall under this seciton heading are as follows:
+In order to fulfil this user story, the Special offers menu option was added, as detailed above.
+The Categories that fall under this section heading are as follows:
 *   New arrrivals
 *   Deals
 *   Clearance

-By filtering the product list on on these categories, users can quickly identify priced reduced items.
+By filtering the product list on these categories, users can quickly identify priced reduced items.
 As such, it increases the chances of customers adding these items to their shopping bag.

 ####    View total for all queued items for purchase
 Customers need to be able to keep track of the total cost of all items they're added to their shopping bag during a session.
 With each item that's added,